chaos-mesh/website/docs/development_guides/run_e2e_tests.md

 ## Run e2e tests on an existing cluster

-If you just want to run apart of test cases, or want to run it on an existing cluster, that's a common requirement during developing e2e tests or testing compatible between chaos-mesh and cloud-provided kubernetes cluster.
+If you want to run e2e tests on an existing cluster, that's a common requirement during developing e2e tests or testing compatible between chaos-mesh and cloud-provided kubernetes cluster.

 It supposes that chaos-mesh is already installed on your cluster, you could follow this [document](https://chaos-mesh.org/docs/user_guides/installation) to install chaos-mesh.